sbt/sbt-native-packager/src/sphinx/formats/universal.rst

 Settings
 --------
-As we showed before, the Universal packages are completely configured through the use of the mappings key.
+As we showed before, the universal packages are completely configured through the use of mappings.
 Simply specify the desired mappings for a given configuration.
-For Example:
+For example:

 .. code-block:: scala